Ev3ryTh1ngN1c3/Professional-Portfolio/README.md

 # Professional-Portfolio
-A portfolio of work showcasing projects & deployed web applications.
+A portfolio of work showcasing projects & deployed web applications.<br>
-This project was built to develop a portfolio that satisfies requirements for a potential employer.
+This project was built to develop a portfolio that satisfies requirements for a potential employer.<br>
-The intent of the project is to present work & contact information.
+The intent of the project is to present work & contact information.<br>
-Learning how to create a benificial web application.
+Learning how to create a beneficial web application.<br>
-Collaborated with help from UCF Boot-Camp TAs & Tutors.
+Collaborated with help from UCF BootCamp TAs & Tutors.<br>
 MIT Licensed